highcharts-for-python/highcharts-stock/docs/_versus_alternatives.rst

         the team turns to weaker data visualization packages because they are available in Python.

     The first approach is very "clean" from a code architecture standpoint.
-However, in practice it often problematic because it delegates data manipulation and (potentially) business logic handling to your front-end code.
-Depending on the overall design of your software, it can make your code harder to maintain.
+It maintains good separation of concerns, and leaves the problem of visualization to where (architecturally) it should be: in your front-end code.
+However, in practice it is often problematic because it delegates data manipulation and (potentially) business logic handling to your front-end code.
+Depending on the overall design of your application, it can make your code harder to maintain.
 Furthermore, depending on your team composition, it may simply be impractical for your team.

     The second approach is also fairly clean.
 JSON, after all, is easy in both Python and JavaScript.
-But JSON is a suboptimal transport mechanism for some of Highcharts most powerful features: callback functions.
-As this is native JavaScript code, they cannot really be serialized securely to JSON and then executed directly by the Highcharts library.
-So while simple use cases can be handled through JSON serialization, many more robust or sophisticated uses of Highcharts (which would rely on formatters, event handling, etc.) will simply not work.
+But JSON is a suboptimal transport mechanism for some of Highcharts most powerful features: :term:`callback functions <callback function>`.
+As these are native JavaScript code, they cannot be serialized securely to JSON and then executed directly by the Highcharts library.
+This is a big security anti-pattern, so while simple use cases can be handled through JSON serialization, many more sophisticated uses of Highcharts (which would rely on formatters, event handling, etc.) will simply not work.

     The third approach is the most robust.
 And for the most sophisticated Highcharts + Python applications that I have seen, it has been the approach of choice because it